 - Were you seen within 5 minutes of your scheduled appointment?

-- If you were not taken back more than 10 minutes beyond your appointed time were you kept informed on when you could expect to be seen?
+- If you were not taken back more than 10 minutes beyond your appointed time, were you informed on when you will be seen?

-- Was it acknowledged by the staff in the form of an apology if they were late in seeing you?
+- Did the staff offer an apology if they were late in seeing you?

 Items 1-3 listed above is simply what needs to happen in a patient-centered office before you even see your hygienist or doctor.
 Patient-centered is not just the time spent with the hygienist or doctor.
 It is your whole experience, including before and after your appointment that will help set a patient-centered practice apart from the rest.

-Care provided is very personal are you afforded the opportunity to state which hygienist or doctor you prefer to see?
+Is the care provided very personal?
+Are you afforded the opportunity to state which hygienist or doctor you prefer to see?
 Were you given tips for preventive dental care to use going forward?

 - Did your hygienist or doctor seem rushed or were they pretty focused on you?